Epyllion: Characteristics

 An epyllion is, in its most basic definition, a narrative poem written in dactylic hexameters that is comparatively short.
 There is disagreement about whether the term should also be applied to works written in elegiac couplets.
 The exact meaning of "comparatively short" varies among modern scholars, with some considering Theocritus, Idyll 13 (75 lines) an epyllion, while Eratosthenes' Hermes is commonly classed as an example, even though at some 1,600 lines it would probably have taken up two papyrus rolls.
 A similar variation in lengths is found in epyllia that form episodes within larger works.
 Virgil's Nisus and Euryalus digression in the Aeneid totals 73 verses and is sometimes considered an epyllion, while the so-called Aristaeus-epyllion (Georgics 4.315–558) is considerably more substantial and reminiscent of independent epyllia from the Hellenistic period.

 Subject matter and tone

+The subject matter of an epyllion often revolves around lesser-known myths or episodes from well-known myths, providing a fresh perspective on familiar stories.
+These poems frequently delve into themes of love, passion, and the complexities of human relationships.
+For instance, Catullus's "Poem 64" narrates the marriage of Peleus and Thetis, weaving in the story of Ariadne's abandonment by Theseus.
+This focus on intimate, personal moments allows the epyllion to explore the emotional and psychological dimensions of its characters in a way that grand epics might not.

+In terms of tone, epyllion are characterized by their lively descriptions and a miniaturist approach to storytelling.
+They often employ a scholarly and allusive style, filled with references to other literary works and mythological tales.
+The tone can be elevated and formal, similar to that of elegy, but it also allows for a more subjective and emotional expression.
+This blend of high style with personal, emotional content gives the epyllion a unique voice within the broader landscape of classical literature.

 Poetic techniques

 Callimachus, Hecale fr.
 1 Hollis = 230 Pf.: